spr-networks/super/README.md

 Lastly, modify configs/zones/ and set which MAC addresses are allowed which level of access The default zones are:
-- # This is the default, no devices have to be added to be treated as such.
+- \# This is the default, no devices have to be added to be treated as such.
 No DNS access, no LAN access, no internet
 - isolated
-- # Allows DNS access as well as talking to all LAN devices (wireless and wired LAN)
+- \# Allows DNS access as well as talking to all LAN devices (wireless and wired LAN)
 - lan_only
-- # Allows internet/WAN forwareding on top of the above
+- \# Allows internet/WAN forwareding on top of the above
 - wan_lan
-- # Allows internet access but no lan access
+- \# Allows internet access but no lan access
 - wan_only
-- # Placeholder for future privileged services, Currently equivalent to the above
+- \# Placeholder for future privileged services, Currently equivalent to the above
 - wan_lan_admin

 The groups directory can be used to create sets of devices that can communicate amongst themselves if a device does not need full LAN access.

-## Additional Notes
+### Additional Notes
 You may want to modify dns-Corefile to set up DNS server configuration as well as hostapd in configs/gen_hostapd.sh

+### Using a different wireless dongle
-For using the built-in wifi or a different dongle, the hostapd configuration may need to be modified in configs/gen_hostapd.sh.
+For using the built-in wireless or a different dongle, the hostapd configuration may need to be modified in configs/gen_hostapd.sh.
-Note that if the built-in WiFi is to be used, WPA3 is not currently available without additional broadcom firmware patches.
+Note that if the built-in wireless is to be used, WPA3 is not currently available without additional broadcom firmware patches.

 ## Running: